owenrbk/it-ticketing-lab/README.md

 ---

 ## Ticket Overview
-Below is the centralized agent dashboard showing the status, priority levels, and assignments of active and closed service requests handled during this lab.
+Below is the centralized agent view showing the status, priority levels, and assignments of the closed service requests handled during this lab.

 ### Agent Workspace
 ![Spiceworks Help Desk Dashboard](images/Capture4.PNG)